 There are some common misconceptions when it comes to 3D metal printing.

-Worldwide, there are more than 100 companies offering their services to 3D print metal objects for you.
-Here are the most popular metal 3D printing services for consumer use.
+Worldwide, more than 100 companies offer their services to 3D print metal objects.
+The following are the most popular metal 3D printing services for consumer use.

-If you want to dig deeper, please check All3DP’s overview on the 34 Best 3D Printing Services 2017 / 2018
+If you want to dig deeper, check out All3DP’s 3D Printing Service Guide 2018 - 34 Best 3D Printing Services.

-World’s most popular online 3D printing service Shapeways offers two services.
-As a consumer, you choose from a broad array of professionally designed items, customize them and have them printed to your specifications.
-Similar to other 3D printing services, Shapeways offers storefronts to designers to sell and print their work.
-Shapeways is also suitable for rapid prototyping – customers will profit from industrial grade printers (EOS, 3D Systems) and dedicated technical support.
+Shapeways, the world’s most popular online 3D printing service, offers two services.
+As a consumer, you choose from a broad range of professionally designed items, customize them and have them printed to your specifications.
+Similar to other 3D printing services, Shapeways offers storefronts to designers who can then sell and print their work.
+Shapeways is also suitable for rapid prototyping.
+Customers benefit from industrial grade printers (EOS, 3D Systems) and dedicated technical support.

-3D Printed Metals: Aluminum, brass, bronze, gold, platinum, precious plated metals, silver, steel.
-Also castable wax for jewelers.
+3D Printing Metals: Aluminum, brass, bronze, gold, platinum, steel, silver, and precious plated metals.
+Also available is castable wax for jewelers.

-Note: Shapeways can also be accessed via ALL3DP’s Best Price 3D Printing Service, where the actual prices can be compared to i.materialise and Scuplteo in real-time.
+Note: Shapeways can also be accessed via All3DP’s Best Price 3D Printing Service, where prices can be compared to Sculpteo and i.materialise in real-time.

-3D Printed Metals: Alumide (plastic added with aluminum particles), brass, silver.
+3D Printing Metals: Alumide (plastic with aluminum particles), brass, silver.

-Note: Sculpteo can also be accessed via ALL3DP’s 3D Printing Service, where the actual prices can be compared to i.materialise and Shapeways in real-time.
+Note: Sculpteo can also be accessed via All3DP’s 3D Printing Price Comparison Service, where prices can be compared to Shapeways and i.materialise in real-time.

-Materialise is a company that works with industrial clients to produce prototypes and 3D printed products.
-But for the general public and individual designers, Materialise offers an online 3D printing service called i.materialise.
+i.materialise is a company that works with industries to produce prototypes and 3D printed products.
+But for the general public and individual designers, i.materialise offers an online 3D printing service called i.materialise.
 Like Shapeways, the online 3D printing service allows anyone to upload their 3D designs and have them printed out.
 Once an object has been uploaded and successfully printed, a designer can offer it for sale either via the gallery on the i.materalise online store, or embedded on their website.

-3D Printed Metals: Alumide (plastic with added aluminum powder), brass, bronze, copper, gold, silver, steel, titanium.
+3D Printing Metals: Alumide (plastic with aluminum powder), brass, bronze, copper, gold, silver, steel, titanium.

-3D Printed Metals: Aluminum, bronze, cobalt chromium, stainless steel, titanium.
+3D Printing Metals: Aluminum, bronze, cobalt chromium, stainless steel, titanium.

-There are some industrial sectors that already use metal 3D printers for everyday objects – you may not even know they are 3D printed.
+Some industrial sectors already use metal 3D printers for everyday objects – ones you may not even know are 3D printed.

-But before metal 3D printing really takes off, some hurdles will need to be overcome.
-Primarily it’s the high cost, which can’t be scaled down through molds; also the low speed of production is problematic for 3D printing metal objects.
+Before metal 3D printing can really take off, some hurdles will need to be overcome.
+Primarily it’s the high cost, which can’t be scaled down through molds.
+Additionally, the low speed of production is problematic for metal 3D printing.

 3D printed metal is available in several resolutions.
 At its highest resolution, the layer thickness is 0.0008” – 0.0012” and the X/Y resolution is 0.012” – 0.016”.
 The minimum hole diameter is 0.035” – 0.045”.

-The metal 3D printing process that most large companies are taking into consideration today is known as “powder bed fusion”.
-This means that an energy source (a laser or another energy beam) fuses an “atomized” powder (which means it broken up into perfectly round, tiny, spheric particles) to create the layers of the objects.
+Direct metal laser sintering (DMLS), also known as selective laser sintering (SLS) and selective laser melting (SLM), is the metal 3D printing process that most large companies are taking into consideration today.
+It works in the following way: An energy source (a laser or another energy beam) fuses an “atomized” powder (perfectly round, tiny, spherical particles) to create layers of an object.

-There are eight major metal 3D printer producers in the world that already use this technology in their machines; more are entering the market as we speak.
-Most of them are located in Germany.
-Their technologies go by the acronym SLM (Selective Laser Melting) or DMLS (Direct Metal Laser Sintering).
+More than ten major metal 3D printer producers in the world use this technology in their machines, with even more entering the market.
+Most are located in Germany.

-Another professional approach, which also uses a power bed, is “binder jetting”.
-In this case, the layers are formed by gluing together the metal particles and later sintering (or melting) them together in a high-temperature kiln, just like you would do for ceramics.
+Another professional approach that uses a power bed is “binder jetting”.
+In this case, layers are formed by gluing together the metal particles and later sintering (or melting) them together in a high-temperature kiln, just like you would do for ceramics.

 This approach is used by Mini Metal Maker, possibly the only truly affordable metal 3D printer out there.

-Pure titanium (Ti64 or TiAl4V) is one of the most commonly used metals for 3D printing and it is certainly one of the most versatile, as it is both strong and light.
-It is used both in powder bed fusion and binder jetting processes, mainly in the medical industry (to make personalized prosthetics) and the aerospace/automotive/tooling industries (to make parts and prototypes).
+Pure titanium (Ti64 or TiAl4V) is one of the most commonly used materials in metal 3D printing, thanks to its versatility, strength, and lightness.
+It’s used both in powder bed fusion and binder jetting processes, mainly in the medical industry (to make personalized prosthetics) and the aerospace/automotive/tooling industries (to make parts and prototypes).
 The only catch?
-It is highly reactive, which means it can easily explode when it is in powder form.
-That is why it needs to be 3D printed in a vacuum or in an argon gas atmosphere.
+It’s highly reactive, which means it can easily explode when in powder form.
+That’s why it needs to be 3D printed in a vacuum or in an argon gas atmosphere.

-Stainless Steel is one of the most affordable metals in 3D printing.
-At the same time, it is very strong and can be used in a large variety of industrial and even artistic/design applications.
-This type of steel alloy, which also contains cobalt and nickel is particularly hard to break while at the same time it has very high elastic properties.
+Stainless steel is one of the most affordable materials in metal 3D printing.
+It’s very strong and can be used in a wide variety of industrial and even artistic/design applications.
+This type of steel alloy, which also contains cobalt and nickel, is particularly hard to break while at the same time having very high elastic properties.
 It is used almost exclusively for industrial applications.

-Inconel is a superalloy produced by a company called Special Metals Corporation, that registered the name.
-It is composed primarily of nickel and chrome and it has a high-temperature resistance.
-This is why it is used mainly for applications in the oil, chemical and aerospace industries (for airplane black boxes)
+Inconel is a superalloy produced by a company called Special Metals Corporation.
+It is composed primarily of nickel and chrome and has a high temperature resistance.
+For that reason, it’s used mainly for applications in oil, chemical and aerospace industries (for airplane black boxes).

-Because of it lightness and versatility, Aluminum is now a very popular metal for 3D printing applications.
-It is used primarily as different Aluminum based alloys.
+Due to its lightness and versatility, aluminum is now a very popular metal for 3D printing applications.
+It is used primarily in a variety of aluminum-based alloys.

-This metal alloy has a very high specific strength (which is its strength divided by its density, which basically indicates the force required per unit area at failure).
-It is most commonly used to produce turbines, dental implants, and orthopedic implants: all areas where metal 3D printing is becoming the preferred manufacturing method.
+This metal alloy has a very high specific strength.
+(That’s strength divided by density, which basically indicates the force required per unit area).
+It’s most commonly used to produce turbines, dental implants, and orthopedic implants — all areas where metal 3D printing is becoming the preferred manufacturing method.

-Apart from some exceptions, copper and bronze are mostly used in lost wax casting processes and not so much in powder bed fusion processes.
-That is because they are not ideal for industrial applications and are more commonly used in arts and crafts. colorFabb offers both metals as a base for its special metal filaments.
+A few exceptions aside, copper and bronze are mostly used in lost wax casting processes and not so much in DMLS.
+That’s because they’re not ideal for industrial applications and are more commonly used in arts and crafts.
+ColorFabb offers both metals as a base for its special metal 3D printer filaments.

-Iron — even magnetic iron — is also mostly 3D printed as an additive to PLA based filaments such as the ones produced by ProtoPasta and TreeD.
+Iron — even magnetic iron — is also exclusively 3D printed as an additive to PLA-based metal filaments, such as the ones produced by ProtoPasta and TreeD.

-Rest assured, a metal 3D printer will strain your budget.
-It will cost you at least $100.000 to $250.000.
+Rest assured, a metal 3D printer will strain your budget, costing you at least $100,000.
 Here’s a variety of metal 3D printers, some of which you can find at 3D printing services.

-If you had to 3D print really large metal structures, your best choice would be Sciaky’s EBAM technology.
-It’s capable of offering just about any size with machines built on demand.
+If you had to 3D print really large metal structures, your best metal 3D printer choice would be Sciaky’s EBAM technology.
+It’s capable of offering just about any size of machine built on demand.
 This metal 3D printer is used mainly for the US aerospace and defense industries.

 Sciaky’s largest regularly available system is the EBAM 300.
 It has a build size envelope measuring 228” (5791 mm) width x 48” (1219 mm) depth x 48” (1219 mm) height.

-Another way to 3D print large metal parts is through Fabrisonic’s Ultrasound Additive Manufacturing Technology (UAM).
+Another way to 3D print large metal parts is with Fabrisonic’s Ultrasound Additive Manufacturing Technology (UAM).
 Fabrisonic’s production machines are three-axis CNC mills, which have an added welding head for additive manufacturing.

 In this metal 3D printer, the metal layers are first cut and then welded together using ultrasound.
 Fabrisonic’s largest 3D printer, the 7200, has a build volume of 6″ x 6″ x 3″ (2 x 2 x 1.5 meters).

-The German company, which is one of the primary 3D printer suppliers of huge aerospace companies such as Airbus, has recently introduced a new printer, the Xline 2000.
+The German company, which is one of the primary 3D printer suppliers of huge aerospace companies such as Airbus, has recently introduced a new metal 3D printer, the Xline 2000.

-The 2000 has two lasers and even larger build volume of 800 x 400 x 500 mm.
-This metal 3D printer, which uses Concept Laser’s LaserCUSING (a type of selective laser melting) technology, can 3D print objects in alloys of steel, aluminum, nickel, titanium, precious metals, and even some pure materials (titanium and high-grade steels.)
+The 2000 has two lasers and an even larger build volume of 800 x 400 x 500 mm.
+This metal 3D printer, which uses Concept Laser’s LaserCUSING (a type of selective laser melting) technology, can 3D print objects in alloys of steel, aluminum, nickel, titanium, precious metals, and even some pure materials (titanium and high-end steel.)